SaaS Contract Negotiation

 The challenges of SaaS contract negotiation

 Negotiating SaaS contracts is not without its difficulties.
 It’s important to be prepared for the potential challenge.
-In any case, here are some common things to watch out for:
+Here are some common issues to watch out for:

 • Complex pricing structures – SaaS providers often offer multiple pricing tiers, usage-based charges, and additional fees, making it hard to understand the true cost of the service.